YandapalliChinni/My_portfolio-/README.md

 Thank you for taking the time to explore my portfolio!
 I’m constantly improving and adding new content, so stay tuned for more updates.

-Feel free to [contact me](chinniyandapalli04@gmail.com) if you have any feedback or just want to connect!
+Feel free to [email me](mailto:chinniyandapalli04@gmail.com) if you have any feedback or just want to connect!